avrilcoghlan/LittleBookofRBioinformatics/src/chapter1_answers.rst

 Q1. *What are the last twenty nucleotides of the DEN-1 Dengue virus genome sequence?*

-To answer this, you first need to install the "SeqinR" R library, and download the DEN-1 Dengue genome sequence from the NCBI database and save it as a file "den1.fasta" in the "My Documents" folder.
+To answer this, you first need to install the "SeqinR" R package, and download the DEN-1 Dengue genome sequence from the NCBI database and save it as a file "den1.fasta" in the "My Documents" folder.